Amulet-Team/Amulet-Core/README.md

 ## Documentation

+Our online documentation can be found here: https://amulet-team.github.io/Amulet-Map-Editor/docs/

 ### Building the Documentation
 To build the documentation locally, run the following command: `make html` and then navigate to the generated directory `docs_build/html` in your favorite web browser